 In sum, the Cape Cod Line is the backbone of rail service on Cape Cod.
-It stretches 31.09 miles, and includes 3 bridges over waterways, 8 grade separated roadway crossings, and 51 total roadway crossings.
 The Cape Cod Line forms the majority of regional rail infrastructure.
-It serves as the only access to Cape Cod by rail, and is used by both Massachusetts Coastal freight services and Cape Cod Central Railroad for scenic excursion trains and the CapeFLYER for weekend passenger service.
+It serves as the only access to Cape Cod by rail and is used by both Massachusetts Coastal freight services and Cape Cod Central Railroad for scenic excursion trains and the CapeFLYER for weekend passenger service.